-- 1) I, Kenneth Daryl Galambos of 1535 Westall Avenue, Victoria, British Columbia am self-employed as a consultant geological engineer, authored and am responsible for this report entitled "Interpretation of Heliborne Magnetic Data, Regional Geophysical and Stream Geochemical Surveys on the Nat Property", dated May 23, 2012. - 2) I am a graduate of the University of Saskatchewan in Saskatoon, Saskatchewan with a Bachelor's Degree in Geological Engineering (1982).
-I began working in the mining field in 1974 and have more than 28 years mineral exploration and production experience, primarily in the North American Cordillera.
+- 1) I, Kenneth Daryl Galambos of 1535 Westall Avenue, Victoria, British Columbia am self-employed as a consultant geological engineer, authored and am responsible for this report entitled "Geochemical Sampling Report Nat Project", dated December 5, 2014. - 2) I am a graduate of the University of Saskatchewan in Saskatoon, Saskatchewan with a Bachelor's Degree in Geological Engineering (1982).
+I began working in the mining field in 1974 and have more than 29 years mineral exploration and production experience, primarily in the North American Cordillera.
 Highlights of this experience include the discovery and delineation of the Brewery Creek gold deposit, near Dawson City, Yukon for Noranda Exploration Ltd. - 3) I am a registered member of the Association of Professional Engineers of Yukon, registration number 0916 and have been a member in good standing since 1988.
-I am a registered Professional Engineer with APEGBC, license 35364, since 2010. - 4) This report is based upon the author's personal knowledge of the region and a review of additional pertinent data. - 5) As stated in this report, in my professional opinion the property is of potential merit and further exploration work is justified. - 6) To the best of my knowledge this report contains all scientific and technical information required to be disclosed so as not to be misleading. - 7) I am partners with Ralph Keefe on the Nat property and a number of other properties in British Columbia.
+I am a registered Professional Engineer with APEGBC, license 35364, since 2010. - 4) This report is based upon the author's personal knowledge of the region, a review of additional pertinent data and the 2012 prospecting and Ah sampling programs. - 5) As stated in this report, in my professional opinion the property is of potential merit and further exploration work is justified. - 6) To the best of my knowledge this report contains all scientific and technical information required to be disclosed so as not to be misleading. - 7) I am partners with Ralph Keefe on the Nat property and a number of other properties in British Columbia.
 My professional relationship is as a non-arm's length consultant, and I have no expectation that this relationship will change. - 8) I consent to the use of this report by Ralph Keefe for such assessment and/or regulatory and financing purposes deemed necessary, but if any part shall be taken as an excerpt, it shall be done only with my approval.

-Dated at Victoria, British Columbia this 23rd day of May, 2012.
+Dated at Victoria, British Columbia this 5th day of December, 2014.
 "Signed and Sealed"